alexboland/game_of_life/README.md

 World.run() runs ticks regularly for a long period of time and sends those messages

-Right now the client will receive the messages properly, but messages sent to the server still do nothing (almost implemented)

 The port to connect to right now is 4000.